Othent/docs/api/sign-data-item.md

     }]
 });

-// load the result into a DataItem instance const dataItem = new DataItem(signed);
+// Load the result into a DataItem instance: const dataItem = new DataItem(signedDataItemBuffer);

-// now you can submit it to a bunder await fetch(`https://node2.bundlr.network/tx`, {
+// Submit it to a bundler:
+await fetch(`https://node2.bundlr.network/tx`, {
     method: "POST",
     headers: {